‘Are compound bows allowed in the Olympics?’ This has now become a common question amongst archers.

 Whereas, in recurve archery, there is a ten-ring target with a 61-centimeter radius.
 Recurve archers need to shoot the target from almost 230 feet away.

 The IOC also evaluates before adding any events to the Olympics: it is the athletes, and their hard work, scoring points, and setting new records.
 Not their modern pieces of equipment.

-What Are the Technical Differences Between Compound and Recurve Bow?
+Technical Differences Between Compound and Recurve Bow

 The argument of compound vs recurve makes the distinction.
 Technology is the crucial difference between compound bow shooters and recurves bow shooters.